carkod/ept-migration/README.md

-# ept-migration
+## What is ept-migration
-Migration scripts for engage pages and takeovers
+It's a scripted developed for Canonical Web & Design Team to migrate the metadata that's on engage pages and takeovers index topic from discourse to their individual respective topics